Can you spare a few minutes?

 How you will pay for all the things they need.

 We’ve produced a separate guide for parents to help you to agree arrangements that work well for everybody, and to find a solution if that is not possible.
-Please see Sorting out arrangements for your children.
-We've also written a guide for parents who have to ask the court for a child arangements order: Apply for a court order about the arrangements for your children without the help of a lawyer
+Please see A survival guide to sorting out child arrangements.
+We've also written a guide for parents who have to ask the court for a child arangements order - How to apply for a child arrangements order without a lawyer.

 Ways of reaching an agreement